konstantinengelmayer/base-python/docs/units/_unit07/unit07-01_Intro.md

 At the end of this unit you should know

-* what arithmetic, relational and logical operators are
-* what for-loops, lapply-loops and while-loops are and how to choose the right one
+* what for-loops and while-loops are and how to choose the right one
-* and how to build if-then-else constructs.

 ## Comments?
 You can leave comments below if you have questions or remarks about any of the text or code in this unit.